ingresso-group/pyticketswitch/docs/users/advanced.rst

     >>> client.make_request('test.v1', {})

-This is useful when using a common id for tracking requests across the whole infrastructure, and if set might prove very helpful when debugging failing queries.
+This is useful when using a common id for tracking requests across the whole infrastructure, and if set might prove helpful when debugging failing queries.

 Additionally it's also possible to set a tracking id not only when instantiating the API Client but also using separate